RFK Racing: Truck No. 09 history

-Joey Clanton began the 2008 season driving the No. 09 full-time in 2008 with Zaxby's sponsoring, but after the season-opening race, he was released.
+Joey Clanton began the 2008 season driving the No. 09 full-time in 2008, but after the season-opening race, he was released.
 Travis Kvapil returned to Roush and shared this ride with Bobby East and John Wes Townley for the rest of the season.
 Jamie McMurray piloted the truck at the fall Martinsville race.
 Kvapil managed two top-five finishes at Dover and New Hampshire during the season.
 Roush shut down the No. 09 team after the 2008 season.